erikaperciliano/API-REST-NODEJS/README.md

 # RN

--[x] The transaction can be of the credit type that adds the total amount, or debit will subtract -[] Should be possible identify the user between the requisitions -[] The user only can see transactions which he created
+- [x] The transaction can be of the credit type that adds the total amount, or debit will subtract
+- [x] Should be possible identify the user between the requisitions
+- [x] The user only can see transactions which he created